-Multiple alignment methods and options
+Multiple sequence alignment methods and options

-MegAlign Pro offers both gene-level and genome-level multiple alignment algorithms.
+MegAlign Pro offers both gene-level and genome-level multiple sequence alignment algorithms.
+(Gene homology alignments are covered in a separate topic.)

 Gene-level alignment of either protein or nucleotide sequences:

 In general, the three gene-level aligners have higher accuracy than the genome-level (Mauve) aligner.
 They offer editable options for speed, capacity, algorithm, etc., and are the only methods available for "profile" alignments.
 The disadvantages to gene-level aligners is that sequences must be on same strand, and that large rearrangements (e.g., inversions, translocations) are not allowed.